JKReiff/MRF-Dictionary-Generation/README.md

-#Accelerated Dictionary Generation with Machine Learning for Magnetic Resonance Fingerprinting
+# Accelerated Dictionary Generation with Machine Learning for Magnetic Resonance Fingerprinting

 # MRF-Dictionary-Generation

+Abstract:
+This project explores the use of machine learning to accelerate the creation of dictionaries for Magnetic Resonance Fingerprinting (MRF).
+MRF allows for rapid acquisition of tissue properties in MRI.
+Traditionally, these dictionaries are created through time-consuming simulations.
+This project demonstrates how a neural network can significantly reduce this processing time.

+Introduction
-This project focuses on optimizing the database generation for Magnetic Resonance Fingerprinting (MRF), an innovative imaging technique in Magnetic Resonance Imaging (MRI).
-MRF enables the simultaneous and rapid acquisition of multiple tissue properties by comparing measured signals with a pre-computed database (also called a "dictionary").
+Magnetic Resonance Fingerprinting (MRF) is a powerful imaging technique used in MRI to obtain multiple tissue properties simultaneously.
+It achieves this by comparing measured signals with a pre-computed database known as a "dictionary."
+However, generating these dictionaries through simulations can be a bottleneck, hindering the clinical adoption of MRF.

+This project addresses this challenge by leveraging machine learning.
+It proposes utilizing a neural network to learn the simulation process, leading to significantly faster dictionary

 ## Background